Horse & Other Equidae

-As of May 28, 2014, all equine from Texas and as of July 18, 2014 all livestock from Colorado, and as of November 24, 2014 all livestock from Nebraska require an importation permit number on all Interstate Certificates of Veterinary Inspection (ICVI) to enter the State of North Dakota.
+As of May 28, 2014, all livestock from Texas, as of July 18, 2014 all livestock from Colorado, and as of November 24, 2014 all livestock from Nebraska require an importation permit number on all Interstate Certificates of Veterinary Inspection (ICVI) to enter the State of North Dakota.
 The ICVI must have the following statement included:

 Vesicular Stomatitis Notice

 All imports of horses, cattle, sheep, goats, swine, and cervidae from any states which have a confirmed Vesicular Stomatitis positive animal since the beginning of each calendar year, are required to be accompanied by a pre-entry permit number prior to import into North Dakota.
 The permit number is to be listed on the Certificate of Veterinary Inspection (CVI) and is given to the veterinarian issuing the CVI.